-When assigning IP addresses to the computers on the network, please remember that the IP address for each computer must be in the same IP address range as all the computers in the network, and the subnet mask must be exactly the same for all the computers in the network.
+When assigning IP Addresses to the computers on the network, please remember that the IP Address for each computer must be in the same IP Address range as all the computers in the network, and the subnet mask must be exactly the same for all the computers in the network.

-For example: If the first computer is assigned an IP address of 192.168.0.2 with a subnet mask of 255.255.255.0, then the second computer can be assigned an IP address of 192.168.0.3 with a subnet mask of 255.255.255.0, etc.
+For example: If the first computer is assigned an IP Address of 192.168.0.2 with a Subnet Mask of 255.255.255.0, then the second computer can be assigned an IP Address of 192.168.0.3 with a Subnet Mask of 255.255.255.0, etc.

-IMPORTANT: If computers or other devices are assigned the same IP address, one or more of the devices may not be visible on the network.
+IMPORTANT: If computers or other devices are assigned the same IP Address, one or more of the devices may not be visible on the network.

-Using the Configuration Utility
+Using the Configuration Utility with Windows OS

-D-Link DWL-G520M 108G MIMO Wireless Desktop adapter uses the Configuration Utility as the management software.
+D-Link Air DWL-122 uses the Configuration Utility as the management software.
 The utility provides the user an easy interface to change any settings related to the wireless adapter.
-After you have completed the installation of the DWL-G520M (refer to the Quick Installation Guide that came with your purchase) whenever you start the computer, the Configuration Utility starts automatically and the system tray icon is loaded in the toolbar (see illustration below).
+When the computer is started, the Configuration Utility starts automatically and the system tray icon is loaded in the toolbar (see illustration below.)
 Clicking on the utility icon will start the Configuration Utility.
-Another way to start the Configuration Utility is to click on Start > Programs > D-Link Technology > D-Link Wireless Utility.
+Another way to start the Configuration Utility is to click on Start>Programs>D-Link DWL-122.